-Take a detour and meditate with the family while walking the labyrinth at Avalon Park and Preserve.
+Meditate while walking the labyrinth with the family at Avalon Park and Preserve.

 Avalon Park and Preserve — Stony Brook

 Between dusk and dawn, enjoy the gifts of nature at Avalon Park and Preserve.
 The preserve features 8 acres of hiking trails, including a boardwalk and crushed stone paths.
-There is also a paved hiking trail that is wheelchair accessible, as well as several points of interest to explore along the way, including a labyrinth, rock formations, and sculpture.
+There is also a wheelchair-accessible paved hiking trail, as well as several points of interest to explore, including a labyrinth, rock formations, and sculptures.
+Leashed dogs are welcome.
 FREE

 Blydenburgh County Park — Smithtown

 The 627-acre Blydenburgh County Park features several trails to enjoy, including a 6-mile loop around Stump Pond.
 Most trails offer water views and fishing is allowed with a permit.
 Four-legged friends are welcome, so grab a leash and take in what nature has to offer.
-Cost: FREE to county residents with Green Key residency card.
+Admission is FREE to county residents with a Green Key residency card.

 Caleb Smith State Park Preserve — Smithtown

 Caleb Smith State Park features 543 acres of woodland with marked trails perfect for exploring with the family.
-Adults and kids will enjoy keeping an eye out for a variety of birds, and children ages 15 and younger are permitted to fish on Willow Pond from April to October.
+Keep an eye out for a variety of birds, and children ages 15 and younger can fish on Willow Pond from April to October.
 The preserve also offers nature programs for all ages.
 The park is open from 8am to 4pm, Wednesdays through Sundays.
-Cost: $8 per car
+Admission is $8 per car.

 Caumsett State Historic Park Preserve — Huntington

 The historic, 1,750-acre Caumsett State Park offers 13 marked trails to explore, from less than a mile in length to 6 miles.
 Offering sweeping views of Long Island Sound, paved trails, and crushed stone trails, woodlands, and beachfront, all amid historic charm, it is clear why this park is a Long Island favorite.
-The park is open 7 days a week from sunrise to sunset.
-Cost: $8 per car
+The park is open 7 days a week from sunrise to sunset at a cost of $8 per car.

 Quogue Wildlife Refuge — Quogue